Space-Eternity-3/SE3-Website/docs/SE3Documentation/DatapackInfo/ModifiedDrops.md

 ---

-Modified drops is a place, where you can set objects and their amounts, which will be collected after picking up an object:
+Modified drops is a place, where you can set objects and their amounts, which will be collected after picking up an object.

 ## Contents